Code of Ethics

 Code Of Ethics for AUTHORS

-- Authors must not resubmit a manuscript to International Journal of Cyber Diplomacy in case it was previously submitted to International Journal of Cyber Diplomacy, advanced for review and it was rejected after review excepting that the authos has done extensive improvements of the form/content.
+Authors cannot resubmit a manuscript for publication to the International Journal of Cyber Diplomacy in case it was previously submitted, advanced for review and it was rejected after review, except when the author has done extensive improvements of the form/content.